NaincyGupta/SDETInterviewPrep/Testing/API automation.md

 9. How do you test an API that uses OAuth2/JWT authentication?
 10. How do you ensure your API test suite is maintainable and scalable?

+HTTP Methods: RESTful APIs leverage standard HTTP methods to indicate actions on resources.
+Here’s a breakdown of the most common:

+GET: Retrieves data from the server (e.g., getting a list of books, fetching a single book by ID).
+POST: Creates a new resource on the server (e.g., adding a new book to the catalog).
+PUT: Updates an existing resource on the server (e.g., editing a book’s information).
+DELETE: Removes a resource from the server (e.g., deleting a book).
+Status codes: The server returns HTTP status codes to convey the outcome of an API request.
+Understanding these codes helps you test successfully:

+2xx Success: Indicates successful actions (e.g., 200 OK for a successful GET, 201 Created after a successful POST).
+4xx Client Error: Signals an issue likely related to the request itself (e.g., 400 Bad Request for invalid data, 404 Not Found if a resource doesn’t exist).
+5xx Server Error: Points to problems on the server side (e.g., 500 Internal Server Error).
+Validation: A crucial aspect of API testing is ensuring responses from the server are valid and meet expectations.
+This involves:

+Structure: Verify that the response adheres to the expected format, typically JSON for RESTful APIs.
+Content-Type: Confirm that the Content-Type header correctly specifies the format of the response (e.g., application/json).
+Data Integrity: Check that the data within the response matches your expectations, both in terms of values and their types.

+Beyond the Basics
+Error Handling: Include tests that deliberately trigger error scenarios (e.g., invalid input, missing resources) and ensure your API responds with appropriate error codes and messages.
+Parameterization: Use PyTest’s parameterization feature to efficiently test multiple input variations within a single test function.